Using NordVPN and a Raspberry Pi to Create a Secure Internet Gateway

 🧠 Final Thoughts

 Setting up a Raspberry Pi as a VPN gateway using NordVPN is a powerful way to secure all your devices—even ones that don’t support VPNs.
-It’s a fantastic use case for a low-power Raspberry Pi and gives you full control over your network’s privacy.
+With the recent security improvements in NordVPN’s Linux client, the setup requires a bit more configuration but provides better control over network access.